Enduring Power of Attorney (EPoA)

 Who can be an attorney?

 Your attorney can be anyone you trust to understand and respect your wishes and feelings.
-Usually they are a friend or family member, a colleague, or even a trustee corporation like the Public Trust (for property EPAs only).
+Usually they are a friend or family member, a colleague, or even a trustee corporation like the Public Trust (for property EPoAs only).

 They must, however, be over 20 years of age, not bankrupt and not mentally incapable themselves.

-How do I get an EPA?
+How do I get an EPoA?

 When you’ve decided who you’d like as your attorney and what you want them to do, you need to arrange a lawyer, a qualified legal executive or a representative of a trustee corporation (like Public Trust) to be your witness.
-They will make sure you understand all your options, what the EPA document means, and that it meets all legal requirements.
+They will make sure you understand all your options, what the EPoA document means, and that it meets all legal requirements.

 Options of local Lawyers in Gore are: